 Trace the evolution of online copy from websites through blogs to social networks to micro-blogging status updates and you see two changes.
 Updates get quicker, and shorter.

-Imagine having a faulty smart phone were only one letter works on the keyboard.
+Imagine having a faulty smartphone where only one letter works on the keyboard.
 Can you still generate useful content?
-For websites, pretty much no, unless you run a website that gives daily exhortations to snooze and your functioning key is the Z. For bloggers life would not be much better, unless you daily routine is one of constant sleep or you feel the internet needs more marks of Zorro.
+For websites, pretty much no, unless you run a website that gives daily exhortations to snooze and your functioning key is the Z. For bloggers life would not be much better, unless your daily routine is one of constant sleep or you feel the internet needs more marks of Zorro:

 Enforced brevity is no guarantee of quality, but it often enhances it.
 Oscar Wilde was not dumbing down the English language when uttering one sentence quips.
 Albert Einstein was not dumbing down science when condensing knowledge into the simple equation E=mc2.